jdberry/tag/README.md

 tag
 ===
-A command line tool to manipulate tags on Mavericks files, and to query for files with those tags.
+tag is a command line tool to manipulate tags on Mac OS 10.9 Mavericks files, and to query for files with those tags.

 Usage
 ---